EDCD/EDMarketConnector/docs/Releasing.md

     `grip --export ChangeLog.md`

 4. Open `edmarketconnector.xml` in your editor.
-5. If there's still a Mac OS section croll down past it to the Windows section.
+5. If there's still a macOS section croll down past it to the Windows section.
 6. You'll need to change the `<title>` and `<description>` texts to reflect the latest version and the additional changelog.